 Outdoorsy, the “Airbnb of RV rentals” started in late 2015 in the United States.
 It is currently the world’s largest peer-to-peer RV rental marketplace where owners to can list their RVs when not in use to others wanting to rent one.
 They list RVs, campervans, motorhomes, trailers, and adventure vehicles.

 They currently have over 10,000 RV listings in the United States and Canada.
-They have also recently expanded to Australia and New Zealand and you can see those listings here.
+They have also recently expanded to Australia and New Zealand.
 They have future plans to expand to Europe.

 For RV Owners: It is free to list your RV and then you pay fees based on bookings.
 You can list your RV here.